 Can you Make this Gluten-Free Dairy-Free Mug Cake

-To make either of these mug cakes dairy-free, replace the milk with your favorite non-dairy milk, such as oat milk or almond milk, and use the oil variation for the vanilla mug cake!
+To make this mug cake dairy-free, replace the milk with your favorite non-dairy milk, such as oat milk or almond milk, and use the oil variation!

 Can you Make a Vegan Gluten-Free Mug Cake?